niuers/Learning-From-Data-A-Short-Course/feature_engineering.md

 1. They are also static transformations.
 No matter what data we input into a PCA or LDA, the output is expected and mathematical.
 If the data we are using isn't a good fit for PCA or LDA (they exhibit non-linear qualities, for example, they are circular), then the two algorithms will not help us, no matter how much we grid search.

 # Feature Learning
-It focuses on feature learning using non-parametric algorithms (those that do not depend on the shape of the data) to automatically learn new features.
-They do not make any assumptions about the shape of the incoming data and rely on stochastic learning. instead of throwing the same equation at the matrix of data every time, they will attempt to figure out the best features to extract by looking at the data points over and over again (in epochs) and converge onto a solution (potentially different ones at runtime).
+* It focuses on feature learning using non-parametric algorithms (those that do not depend on the shape of the data) to automatically learn new features.
+They do not make any assumptions about the shape of the incoming data and rely on stochastic learning.
+Instead of throwing the same equation at the matrix of data every time, they will attempt to figure out the best features to extract by looking at the data points over and over again (in epochs) and converge onto a solution (potentially different ones at runtime).

 ## No-parametric fallacy
-It is important to mention that a model being non-parametric doesn't mean that there are no assumptions at all made by the model during training.
-While the algorithms that we will be introducing in this chapter forgo the assumption on the shape of the data, they still may make assumptions on other aspects of the data, for example, the values of the cells.
+* It is important to mention that a model being non-parametric doesn't mean that there are no assumptions at all made by the model during training.
+While the algorithms that we will be introducing forgo the assumption on the shape of the data, they still may make assumptions on other aspects of the data, for example, the values of the cells.
-They all involve learning brand new features from raw data.
+* They all involve learning brand new features from raw data.
 They then use these new features to enhance the way that they interact with data.

 ## Restricted Boltzmann Machine
 1. A simple deep learning architecture that is set up to learn a set number of new dimensions based on a probabilistic model that data follows.
 1. The features that are extracted by RBMs tend to work best when followed by linear models such as linear regression, logistic regression, perceptron's, and so on.
 1. The restriction in the RBM is that we do not allow for any intra-layer communication.
 This lets nodes independently create weights and biases that end up being (hopefully) independent features for our data.

-## Word Embedding

-Mastering a subject is not just about knowing the definitions and being able to derive the formulas.
-It is not enough to know how the mechanism works and what it can do - one must also understand why it is designed that way, how it relates to other techniques, and what the pros and cons of each approach are.
-Mastery is about knowing precisely how something is done, having an intuition for the underlying principles, and integrating it into one's existing web of knowledge.
-One does not become a master of something by simply reading a book, though a good book can open new doors.
-It has to involve practice - putting the ideas to use, which is an iterative process.
-With every iteration, we know the ideas better and become increasingly more adept and creative at applying them.
-The goal of this book is to facilitate the application of its ideas.

 # Text Data: Flattening, Filtering, and Chunking